rvl-lab-utoronto/backwards-reachability/index.md

 ![damped_swirly](https://i.imgur.com/xAugfTf.gif)

+At this point you may be wondering **"Okay, but why is it called _backward_ reachability?"**

+The unsatisfying answer is that for this project, we're focused on extrapolating backwards from unsafe states.
+The satisfying answer is because backwards and forward reachability are essentially the same thing.

+It is easy to miss the profundity of this statement.
+The fact that the dynamical laws of physics — with one small exception — seem to be [symmetrical with respect to time][]{:target="_blank"} is something that really surprised me when I first found out about it.
+It continues to surprise me to this day.
+It's important to remember that time is simply how we measure causality, and doesn't exist in any meaningful way *in and of itself*.

+*Crazy*, I know.

+Anyways, given that backwards reachability analysis is essentially the same as forward reachability analysis, there is a lot of potential to leverage the backwards version in solving problems.

+You can think about forwards reachability as determining what states in the future your current policy is going to take you, and whether those states are good or bad.

+You can think about backwards reachability as: given a certain good or bad future state, what previous states would you have to cross to get there, and whether or not you should seek or avoid such states, respectively.

+From a computation perspective, its pretty much identical.

+[symmetrical with respect to time]: http://math.ucr.edu/home/baez/time/

 After this, you can start messing around to get a feel of what's possible with the toolboxes.
 Here's a personal favorite.

 Example ???:

 ![crazzy](https://i.imgur.com/ETmNGj7.gif)

 These examples are obviously just for demonstration, when you're actually working on applications, several things are likely going to be different.
-For one, you're going to have a more complicated policy, you may be working in higher dimensions, and you may have more than one moving part in the system.
+For one, you're going to have a more complicated policy, you'll be working in higher dimensions, and you may have more than one moving part/ agent in the system.

 Here is an example from [Sylvia Herbert's website][]{:target="_blank"} who has some great [reachability tutorials][]{:target="_blank"} there as well.